Ear Infection In Toddlers: Causes, Symptoms And Treatment

 The treatment of an ear infection is only possible through prompt medical treatment.
 However, you may try these ways to reduce the intensity of pain:

 • Sleep with the sore ear up.
 It is helpful particularly when the toddler has an infection in only one ear.
-Let the toddler sleep with his infected ear up that is sleep on the side opposite to his sore ear.
+Let the toddler sleep with their infected ear up, that is, sleep on the side opposite to their sore ear.
 The middle ear’s fluids trickle into the nasal cavity due to gravity thus relieving pain and pressure (20).
 Avoid drinking milk from a bottle while lying on the back.

 Make your toddler sleep with the sore ear up